JorjaFox/website/_posts-old-blog/2014-12-06-csi-season-15-finale-date.md

 10:00-11:00 PM CSI: CYBER (P)</blockquote>
 Credit: <a href="http://www.cbspressexpress.com/cbs-entertainment/releases/view?id=41420">CBS Press Express</a>

-What does any of this have with regards to another season of <em>CSI</em>?
+What does any of this have with regards to another season of _CSI_?
 No idea.
 CBS swears the short order has no bearing on another season, nor does George's leaving, but we'll just have to wait and see.